 The stock Clodbuster included two 27T "silver can" motors.
 These stock motors can still be used, but they leave a little to be desired in the performance category.
 When building your Clodbuster, you have two basic motor options for your truck, brushed or brushless motors.

 - Brushless motors are maunfactured using the latest technology and do not require the typical maintenance that brushed motors require.
 Brushless motors also provide a smoother power curve, while producing more power than their brushed counterparts.
-There are many options available for brushless motors, but the Clodbuster works best when using "sensorless" motors http://www.crawfordperformanceengineering.com/product_info.php?products_id=672.
+There are many options available for brushless motors, but the Clodbuster works best when using "sensorless" motors http://crawfordperformanceengineering.com/product_info.php?products_id=1091.
 For a racing Clodbuster, we recommend using brushless motors with a 4000kv to 6000kv rating.
 For brushless motors, the higher the kv rating, the faster the motor.
 Again, a good starting point for gearing is to use an aftermarket steel 13T, 32P pinion gear (http://www.crawfordperformanceengineering.com/product_info.php?cPath=11_19&products_id=61).
 Castle Creations also offers a complete Motor/ESC package we recommend for these trucks. http://crawfordperformanceengineering.com/product_info.php?cPath=11_19&products_id=557

 8. Electronic Speed Controllers: